/

 • Lack of Encryption: Some free "VPNs" are actually just proxies that do not encrypt your traffic, leaving you exposed to ISP monitoring.

 For your own safety, stick to reputable, audited providers.
-You can check our list of cheap 2026 VPNs that have been verified to respect user privacy.
+You can check our list of cheap vpns that have been verified to respect user privacy.

 The Ultimate Safety Checklist